PelionIoT/connected-lights-cloud/docs/8_updates.md

 ##### Installing the manifest tool

 To generate update certificates, you need the manifest tool.
-Install via:
+Install using:

 ```
 $ pip install git+https://github.com/ARMmbed/manifest-tool.git